endoflife-date/endoflife.date/products/contao.md

 > [Contao Open Source CMS](https://contao.org) is a content management system written in PHP.

-Its LTS release is actively supported for three years + one year with security fixes.
-All other versions are supported for half a year.
+LTS release are actively supported for three years + one year with security fixes.
+Non-LTS versions are supported for half a year.
 Contao follows semantic versioning.